microsoft/onnxruntime/docs/tutorials/web/ep-webgpu.md

 ### Capture and replay

-If ONNX Runtime determines that a model have static shapes, and all its computing kernels are running on WebGPU EP, it can capture the kernel execution and replay it in the next run.
-This can lead to better performance, especially for relatively lightweighted models.
+If ONNX Runtime determines that a model has static shapes, and all its computing kernels are running on WebGPU EP, it can capture the kernel executions in the first run and replay them in the following runs.
+This can lead to better performance when CPU sometimes is the bottleneck to prepare for the commands.

 ```js
 const mySessionOptions = {